N NEON

 Need Enterprise PostgreSQL with BYOC?

-While Neon OSS and Supabase OSS excel in their respective domains, enterprise teams often need the benefits of both: instant cloning, Git-style workflows, and full control with BYOC deployment.
+While Neon and Supabase each solve part of the problem, enterprise teams often need instant cloning, Git-style workflows, and BYOC control in the same product.

 Compare enterprise PostgreSQL options with instant cloning, BYOC deployment, and organization-wide RBAC.